Improved Directional State Transition Tensors for Accurate Aerocapture Performance Analysis: Introduction

-DSTTs offer a more efficient representation of nonlinear dynamics than standard STTs, as they require fewer terms.
+As mentioned above, DSTTs offer a more efficient representation of nonlinear dynamics than standard STTs as they require fewer terms.
 Because of this, fewer equations must be integrated to obtain DSTTs than STTs.
 However, the greatest challenge in using DSTTs is selecting the dynamically important direction along which to reduce the basis dimension.
 The original DSTT formulation used the dominant eigenvector of the second-order Cauchy-Green tensor (CGT), the direction of maximum stretching in the linear dynamics, to construct DSTTs for orbital scenarios~\cite{boone_directional_2023}.
-However, the authors~\cite{calkins_grace_e_efficient_2024,calkins2025dynamics} found in previous work that directionalizing the DSTTs along the second-order CGT dominant eigenvector, as had been done in the original DSTT work on orbital scenarios~\cite{boone_directional_2023,boodram_efficient_2022}, did not result in accurate propagation for aerocapture.
+The CGT is computed as the state transition matrix transpose times itself, and its eigenpairs identify the principal directions of expansion for the dynamical flow~\cite{guzzetti_stationkeeping_2017,short_mode_2017,oguri_convex_2019}.
+However, the authors~\cite{calkins_grace_e_efficient_2024,calkins2025dynamics} found in previous work that directionalizing the DSTTs along the second-order CGT dominant eigenvector\textemdash as had been done in the original DSTT work on orbital scenarios~\cite{boone_directional_2023,boodram_efficient_2022}\textemdash did not result in accurate propagation for aerocapture.